akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202404/20240412000000/index.md

 Categories: cs-AI, cs-LG, cs-RO, cs.RO
 Keyword Score: 10
 Keywords: Reinforcement Learning
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.07185v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2404.07185v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.07185v1.pdf" filename="2404.07185v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2404.07185v2.pdf" filename="2404.07185v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
 Automating robotic surgery via learning from demonstration (LfD) techniques is extremely challenging.
 This is because surgical tasks often involve sequential decision-making processes with complex interactions of physical objects and have low tolerance for mistakes.
 Prior works assume that all demonstrations are fully observable and optimal, which might not be practical in the real world.
 This paper introduces a sample-efficient method that learns a robust reward function from a limited amount of ranked suboptimal demonstrations consisting of partial-view point cloud observations.
 The method then learns a policy by optimizing the learned reward function using <b>reinforcement</b> <b>learning</b> (RL).
 We show that using a learned reward function to obtain a policy is more robust than pure imitation learning.
 We apply our approach on a physical surgical electrocautery task and demonstrate that our method can perform well even when the provided demonstrations are suboptimal and the observations are high-dimensional point clouds.
+Code and videos available here: https://sites.google.com/view/lfdinelectrocautery

 {{</citation>}}

-### (12/12 | 109/234) Deep Reinforcement Learning for Mobile Robot Path Planning (Hao Liu et al., 2024)
+### (12/12 | 109/235) Deep Reinforcement Learning for Mobile Robot Path Planning (Hao Liu et al., 2024)

 {{<citation>}}